studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 The optimal speed for the discrimination of surface textures is given in the literature as $15\;\sf{cm/s}$, which corresponds amazingly well with the speed at which trained Braille readers stroke over a line of text.

 The performance of the sense of touch depends on the temperature of the skin.
-Cold skin is less elastic and therefore cannot follow dynamic mechanical deformations as quickly.
+Cold skin is less elastic and, therefore, cannot follow dynamic mechanical deformations as quickly.
 Also, the performance of the receptors decreases with temperature, so that surfaces appear smoother at cold than at normal temperature (e.g., $32\degree\sf{C}$ for the typical skin temperature of the hand).

 In addition to the mechanoreceptors in the skin described here, the body has numerous other pressure-sensitive sensors that regulate blood pressure, for example, or are responsible for controlling processes in the digestive tract.